wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Microsoft has https://azure.microsoft.com/en-us/free/students/

+1. Microsoft maintains <a target="_blank" href="https://azuredevopslabs.com/labs/devopsserver/handsonlabs/">azuredevopslabs.com/labs/devopsserver/handsonlabs</a> with code at <a target="_blank" href="https://github.com/Microsoft/azuredevopslabs/tree/master/labs/devopsserver/handsonlabs/">github.com/Microsoft/azuredevopslabs/tree/master/labs/devopsserver/handsonlabs</a>, which provides a quick and easy way to evaluate and test (currently only DevOps and Visual Studio) through virtual environments that do not require any complex setup or installation.
+You can use virtual labs online immediately for free :)

 1. CloudAcademy.com licenses include Lab time in some of their monthly subscriptions.

    * <a href="#CloudAcademyLab">VM lab</a>